Ultimate Portland Real Estate Investing Guide for 2026

 Housing

-Regarding the rental industry, Portland has a median gross rent of .
-The same indicator throughout the state is , with a national gross median of .
+As for the rental residential market, Portland has a median gross rent of .
+The state's median is , and the median gross rent in the US is .

-The percentage of homeowners in Portland is .
-The rate of the entire state’s populace that are homeowners is , in comparison with throughout the nation.
+Portland has a home ownership rate of .
+The percentage of the entire state's citizens that are homeowners is , in comparison with across the nation.

 Portland Rent & Ownership